JetBrains Fleet 1.48 Help

 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON .

-or add the following line to your CMakeLists.txt script:
+or add the following line to your CMakeLists.txt file:

 set(CMAKE_EXPORT_COMPILE_COMMANDS ON)

-The compile_commands.json file will be put into the build directory.
+The compile_commands.json file will be placed in the build directory.

 • Clang (version 5.0 and later)

-The -MJ option writes a compilation entry per input file.
-You can use it for each file in the project, and then merge the outputs into a JSON-formatted compilation database (refer to the procedure example).
+Use the -MJ option to write a compilation entry for each input file.
+You can then merge the outputs into a JSON-formatted compilation database.
+See an example procedure.

 • Ninja (version 1.2 and later)